josecodes/gce_condor/README.md

 are the instances created by this script without the `-i` option.
 So just run gce_condor without `-i` to create the instances, and then save an image of the master and node.
 You can use any node instance.
 Directions for saving a custom image from an instance are [here][2]*.

+###To access the cluster

+If you want to, you know, actually use the cluster, you will need to use gcutil:

+Access the master instance:

+    gcutil ssh master

+Access one of the node instances:

+    gctuil ssh node001

 ##Advanced Detail